Nelnet: Nelnet Enrollment Services (NES)

 Provides education planning and enrollment-related services that give parents, students, and schools access to online educational resources and higher education planning tools.

 Through NES, students can search for colleges and graduate schools, learn about admissions, find scholarships, prepare for tests, and more.
 In addition, NES helps colleges and universities recruit prospective students with interactive marketing strategies, enabling them to reach their enrollment goals.

 NES includes Peterson's Interactive, Peterson's Publishing, EssayEdge, and Government Services.

 NES used to include Spark room until January 31, 2016.
 As of February 1, 2016, Digital Media Solutions, DMS, bought Spark room from Nelnet.

 Nelnet Business Services (NBS)

 Provides tuition payment plans, donor services, and financial aid services to families with students attending private and faith-based K-12 schools, as well as for colleges and universities.

 NBS includes FACTS Management, Nelnet Business Solutions, and Payment Spring (PS).

 FACTS Management

-FACTS Management bought out Ren Web in June 2014.
-Ren Web is a provider of an online school management program, which is mostly used in the private school market at over 3500 schools.
+FACTS Management bought out RenWeb in June 2014.
+RenWeb is a provider of an online school management program, which is mostly used in the private school market at over 3500 schools.